KFL4040 – Feminist Theory

 Schedule, syllabus and examination date

-What is feminist theory?
+Feminist theory examines ways feminist scholars have theorized gender and its relation to power, oppression, and inequality.
+But how does gender intersect with class, race, sexuality and nationality – in a historical as well as a global perspective?
+Can gendered discourses shape social reality and our view on nature?
 What is the relationship between feminist theory, everyday experiences and political movements?
 And what is specifically feminist about feminist theory?
-These questions are all central when we at this course examine different types of feminist theories - emerging from a variety of scholarly fields - in which discussions on gender, critiques of patriarchy and androcentrism, and arguments for cultural, social, political, ontological and epistemological change with regards to relations between the sexes are in focus.
-Thematically, the course will be organized around the following topics: Historizing Feminism, Becoming Woman, Psychoanalysis and Radical Feminism, Marxism, Liberalism and Intersectionality, Care-based Feminism, Postcolonial Feminism, Sexualities and Queer Theory, Ecofeminism, and Postfeminism.
+These questions are all central when we at this course examine and discuss different types of feminist theories – emerging from a variety of scholarly fields – in which discussions on gender differences, critiques of patriarchy and androcentrism, and arguments for cultural, social, political, ontological and epistemological change are in focus.
+Thematically, the course will be organized around the following topics: Narratives in feminist theory, early feminist theory, marxist, socialist, liberal, psychoanalytic and radical feminist theory, becoming woman, ecofeminist and care-based feminist theory, postcolonial and multicultural feminist theory, sexualities and queer theory, and postfeminist theory.

-At this course you will gain insight into the historical development, as well as the contemporary status, of feminist theories.
-You will learn to identify strengths and weaknesses within these theories, how theories established within specific disciplines develop and change in an interdisciplinary and political context, as well as how to critically analyze the structures and practice of feminist theories.
-This course will also support the development of more general academic skills, such as critically examining theories from different scholarly fields, analyze and discuss explicit and implicit theoretical assumptions, and to identifyproblems and possibilities within feminist theories.
-You will also be able to use feminist theory to inform the understanding of existing work in your own discipline and in an interdisciplinary context, and to use feminist analyses of gender relations in conducting research
+At this course you will gain insight into the historical development, as well as the contemporary status, of feminist theory.
+Your will become familiar with some key debates, and texts, and gain an advanced understanding of foundational concepts, arguments and positions in the field.
+You will also learn to identify strengths and weaknesses within these theories, recognize and classify arguments used to support or reject gender equality, how theories established within specific disciplines develop and change in an interdisciplinary and political context.
+This course will also support the development of more general academic skills, such as critically examining theories from different scholarly fields, analyze and discuss explicit and implicit theoretical assumptions, and to identify problems and possibilities within feminist theory.
+You will also be able to use feminist theory to inform the understanding of existing work in your own discipline and in an interdisciplinary context, and to use feminist analyses of gender relations in conducting research.

-- Chart, distinguish and evaluate varieties or derivations of feminist thought in the present
+- Chart, distinguish and evaluate varieties or derivations of feminist theory in contemporary debates

-- Create dialogues and comparisons between different branches of feminist theorizing, an ability which is important for the application of critical and independent thinking on gender in different professional and political contexts.
+- Create dialogues and comparisons between different branches of feminist theorizing, an ability which is important for the application of critical and independent thinking on gender in different professional, academic and political contexts

 - Discern how the various shades of feminism are embedded in discipline-specific gender-critical scholarship

-- Account for the historical emergence and development of feminist thought.
+- Account for the historical emergence and development of feminist theory

-- Account for the impact of location on feminist thought
+- Account for the impact of location on feminist theory

 - Develop skills in critical thinking, and the ability to handle theoretical topics orally and in written communication, at a level appropriate for a Master student.